6775060/Surety/README.md

 ## About
-I am Dayan Shoki, the founder of the font shop fontshok.co.il Designer identity for brands with intelligent typefaces.
+I am Dayan Shoki, the founder of the font shop fontshok.co.il

+Designer identity for brands with intelligent typefaces.
-Proud to present the Surety project: a multilingual font project that includes Latin, Hebrew and Tamil languages, a font that contains an intriguing combination of contrasts of presence on the one hand and sensitivity on the other.
+Proud to present the Surety project: a multilingual font project that includes Latin, Hebrew and Tamil languages, a font that contains an intriguing combination of contrasts of presence on the one hand andsensitivity on the other.

 ## Specifications
 surety is a variable font with 518 glyphs, including Hebrew, Latin, Tamil.